chiehrosswang/TRB_LaTeX_tex/README.md

     pdflatex.exe -synctex=1 -interaction=nonstopmode -shell-escape %.tex

-### File name matters
+### Main TeX file name no longer matters
-The file name of the primary TeX file (e.g., `trb_template.tex`) is used for calculating total words.
-If you changed the file name, you will need to change the corresponding filename in the `trbunofficial.cls` file, on Line 194, where it says
+The file name of the primary TeX file (e.g., `trb_template.tex`) is automatically used for calculating total words.
+If you changed the file name, you will not need to change the corresponding filename in the `trbunofficial.cls` file.
+This is enabled by including the `[realmainfile]{currfile}` package and `\quickwordcount{\currfilebase}` command in the `trbunofficial.cls` file.

-    Word Count: \quickwordcount{trb_template}~words

-change that **trb_template** to the new file name you choose to use for your `.tex` file.
-For example, if your TeX file name is **main.tex**, then Line 194 of your `trbunofficial.cls` file should start with

-    Word Count: \quickwordcount{main}~words

-### Texts not counted toward total word count
+### Texts counted toward total word count
-Note that the current version of this template does not count `\author{}` on the title page.
-It also does not count texts in the references.
-Please be aware and use caution when you are approaching the word limit.
+Note that the current version of this template count all words (e.g., title and authors) except the disclaimer/copyright notice on the title page.
+It also counts texts in the references.
+This should be consistent with the current TRB guideline available here: https://trb.secure-platform.com/a/page/TRBPaperReview.

 # Overleaf